vitejs/vite/docs/guide/env-and-mode.md

 <p>Using data from %VITE_API_URL%</p>
 ```

+If the env doesn't exist in `import.meta.env`, e.g. `%NON_EXISTENT%`, it will be ignored and not replaced,  unlike `import.meta.env.NON_EXISTENT` in JS where it's replaced as `undefined`.

 ## Modes

 By default, the dev server (`dev` command) runs in `development` mode and the `build` command runs in `production` mode.